Monday, 7 January 2013

 Sounds like it'd be sick, right?
 Sadly we were not impressed, but politely took a photo anyway, before hurrying back to the car.

 She then introduced us to her neighbour Werner, who's spent so long in London and whose speech is peppered with so much English slang that he's now technically only 20% Lucian.
 He accompanied us to the cinema (supposedly to watch Batman, but it'd sold out.
 We watched instead a film I can't even bring myself to talk about.
 'Madea's Witness Protection'.
 Do the research) and a variety of bars for treacherously moreish cocktails.
 He took us dancing in Dennery, and invited us for moonlit karaoke sessions at his friends' houses.
 We also went to several lunches.
-We turned up to the first expecting the typical laid-back (still lovely!) affair of fried rice in hammocks, so were rendered speechless when presented with glasses of Malbec and shown to a beautifully set table.
+We turned up to the first expecting the typical laid-back (still lovely!) affair of fried rice in hammocks, so were rendered speechless when presented with glasses of Malbec and shown to a beautifully-set table.
 We tucked into fig salad, tender chicken, and breadfruit, and as we sat making dinner party-esque conversation, it struck me as entirely not-in-keeping with how the rest of our year had been.
 Until a chicken wandered in and laid an egg under a chair, anyway.

 Whenever we weren't with Lorraine or Werner, we would hitchhike all over the island, often visiting things at the whims of our (always friendly) drivers.
 We packed a lot into two weeks, but a big part of me wishes we'd elected to stay in Saint Lucia for the whole month.
 As we tearfully hugged Werner goodbye at the airport we realised how genuinely sad we were to leave, even though we were now bound for another two-week holiday elsewhere.
 We attempted to mollify ourselves by going through security without having anything confiscated, but they took Claire's washing powder so that plan went out the window.

 We've only been in Barbados for a few days at the time of writing, and as of yet haven't done much exploring beyond our immediate area.
 It's hurricane season, and though the afternoons are still blisteringly hot, the mornings have all been stormy.
 I'm happy to report the cocktails are delicious, though.
 Yesterday we were sitting reading on Dover Beach when a couple of rasta men approached us and sat down nearby.
 They were talking amongst themselves in Bajan creole about the white ladies, and were taken aback when we understood them and vaguely pissily joined in their conversation.
 It had the potential to be awkward but we all laughed it off and we then sat eating roasted breadfruit with them.
-We're going turtle-watching with them later.
+We're going turtle watching with them later.

 As I'm sure you're all aware the men's 100m is about to start, so as much as I love typing asanine drivel into the interwebs I'm going to bid you all farewell and go see whether Blake or Bolt wins.